zglue-bill/tools-official/nxfuse/README.txt

 ======

 A Linux FUSE implmentation that enables native mounting of NuttX filesystems in Linux.
-Currently the implementation only supports SmartFS, though the NXFFS filesystem code has been added to the source directory and compiles.
-However the NXFFS implementation is not yet working properly.
+Currently the implementation supports SmartFS and NXFFS.
+The NXFFS filesystem has some architectural limitations such as no support for directories, no O_APPEND support of an existing file, etc.  Some of the Linux utilities depend on this capability (overwriting an existing file with new content for instance) and may fail.

 To build nxfuse, you must first install the libfuse-dev library as
 root: